daffainfo/ctf-writeup/MHSCTF 2023/Feb. 7 - Better Notes/README.md

 ```
 WU]Wipuk\cYAvtIT`sXlP_YlPswUMtVmkcOjupFCVGU valentine{c0ltHmqbAAnky_f4ce}
 ```
-And then i bruteforce the flag using this code
+And then i bruteforce the flag using this code (And doing a little bit guessing haha)

 ```python
 from base64 import b64encode